miles-evan/ClueSolver/README.txt

 This program is designed take in information about what happens in a game of Clue, and determines what cards people have in their hands.

+After each turn, the program will output two things.
+It will output a table of what cards each player definitely does (check) or doesn't (X) have.
+It will also output the "logic" of what cards each player could have.
+For example (gr ca ba) means they have green, candlestick, or ballroom.
+When inputing cards, you could use the first two letters abreviations or the card's number, but it is easier to use the abreviations.

 How to run it:
 Run Main class with these command arguments:
 If you want to input the moves of a game yourself: play -1